 3. Migratory form.

-Clinic- symptoms of general intoxication with high (up to 40-41 degrees) temperature prevail.
+Clinic– symptoms of general intoxication with high (up to 40–41 degrees) temperature predominate.

-Treatment: In the erythematous form, conservative: dressings with antiseptics, UV radiation, antibiotics (penicillin + streptomycin), sulfonamides, desensitizing therapy.
+Treatment: For the erythematous form, conservative treatment: dressings with antiseptics, ultraviolet radiation, antibiotics (penicillin + streptomycin), sulfonamides, desensitizing therapy.

-With other forms erysipelas- surgical treatment: in the bullous form - opening of the blisters, in the phlegmonous form - a wide opening of the subcutaneous tissue, in the necrotic form - necrotomy (tissue dissection) and necrectomy, skin grafting to the defect.
+For other forms erysipelas– surgical treatment: in the bullous form – opening of the blisters, in the phlegmonous form – wide opening of the subcutaneous tissue, in the necrotic form – necrotomy (tissue dissection) and necrectomy, skin grafting to the defect.

 Complications: 1.
 Trophic ulcer;